 Cardamom is a versatile spice that works well with more ingredients than just drinks.
 It’s often the star of many cakes, puddings, and ice cream.

-Here are some desserts that bring together your favorite brew and cardamom.
+Here are some desserts that goes well with your cardamom brew.
 Beware, they’re utterly delicious!

 This Swedish recipe calls for 5 teaspoons of freshly ground cardamom, which results in a moist, spongy, and fragrant cake.